pedroneves/mobile-flashcards/README.md

 - Do de quiz game for a specific deck;
 - Get the results of a quiz game;

+Every day at 20 o'clock, the app will notify the user to remind him to study, if user hasn't studied that day.

 ## Installation

 Clone this repo and, inside the cloned rep, run: